 Our programs outside the BVI team up with trusted PADI dive facilities who have worked with us for many years in each location, providing excellent staff, boats and dive equipment.
 The combination of one of our Sail Caribbean Divemaster or Dive Instructors and the local knowledge of these PADI professionals ensure that our students get the utmost from their underwater experiences.

 You’ll live on a modern 50-foot monohull or 45-foot catamaran depending on the adventure you choose.
-Each has 4-5 cabins (bedrooms) shared by 2 or 3, 3-4 heads (bathrooms), a main salon (living & dining room), fully equipped galley (kitchen) and cockpit (outside seating area).
-Our Foxtrot, Sierra, Tango and Ocean adventures sail on catamarans to accommodate the community service and diving activities.
-You’ll live and sleep on a modern 50-foot monohull sailboat.
+Each has 4-5 cabins (bedrooms) shared by 2 or 3 students, 3-4 heads (bathrooms), a main salon (living & dining room), fully equipped galley (kitchen) and cockpit (outside seating area).
+Our Foxtrot, Sierra, Tango, Alpha, Charlie, and Bravo adventures sail on catamarans to accommodate the community service and diving activities.
+On our Delta, Echo, and Lima Adventures You’ll live and sleep on a modern 50-foot monohull sailboat.
 Cabins are mainly used to store your belongings and to change clothes.
 Most nights the stars are so beautiful and the breeze so refreshing that you’ll set up your hammock or sleeping bag and decide to sleep on deck with the rest of the crew.

 None!
 Many students come with little or no experience at all, but you do need to know how to swim and enjoy being in and around the water.
 Our captains, mates and professional dive instructors will teach you everything you need to know about sailing and scuba diving safely and at your own pace.